Last updated: 1 March 2021

 |Employee is absent from work without agreed leave.||Employer and employee should discuss options available for what happens in this situation, but could include unpaid leave.||Employer and employee should discuss options available for what happens in this situation, but could include unpaid leave.|

-* If the employer is receiving a subsidy from the Wage Subsidy Scheme, Wage Subsidy Extension or the Leave Support Scheme, all named employees must receive a minimum payment depending on their circumstances.
+* If the employer is receiving a wage subsidy or Leave Support Scheme payment, all named employees must receive a minimum payment depending on their circumstances.
 See below for further details.

 There are many options set out in this table and the implications of those options may vary depending on people’s individual circumstances.
 Parties are strongly encouraged to seek advice to ensure that the options chosen are the best options in the circumstances available.